RallyDataJunkie/rallydatajunkie.github.io/README.md

 ## New for 2025

-[WRC live timing and results app](https://rallydatajunkie.com/wrc-shinylive/) — Shinylive-python app; runs completely in the browser using `pyodide`; takes a couple of minutes to load; pulls data from WRC live timing site.
+[WRC live timing and results app](https://rallydatajunkie.com/wrc-shinylive/) — Shinylive-python app; runs completely in the browser using `pyodide`; takes a couple of minutes to load; pulls data from WRC live timing site. __This is a bit slow to load, but give it time...!__

 ## Rally Reviews, 2021